pmoncada/accelerate-sf-vigilante-bounty/README.md

 ## Validating Shit

 An administrator would make sure the evidence is properly submitted and there wasn't an fraudulent poop submitted.

+If validated, the person who cleaned the shit would receive the payment.